byjg/docker-easy-haproxy/docs/docker.md

 ## Setup Docker EasyHAProxy

 This method involves using a standalone Docker installation to discover containers and configure HAProxy.

 EasyHAProxy inspects Docker containers and retrieves labels to configure HAProxy.
 Once it identifies a container with at least the label 'easyhaproxy.http.host,' it configures HAProxy to redirect traffic to that container.
 To accomplish this, EasyHAProxy may need to attach the same network to its container.

-It's recommended to create a network external to EasyHAProxy.
+It's recommended to create a network external to EasyHAProxy, although it's not mandatory.

 Limitations:
  - You cannot mix Docker containers with Swarm containers.
- - This method does not work with containers that use the '--network=host' option.
+ - This method does not work with containers that use the '--network=host' option. (see [limitations](limitations.md))

 e.g.: